 \begin{qtn} Let $M$ be a finite volume quotient of $\bbB^n$ and $\{M_j\}$ a tower of finite-sheeted coverings.
 What are the possible growth rates for $b_1(M_j)$? \end{qtn}

 As mentioned in the introduction, we know examples for all $n \ge 2$ where $b_1(M_j)$ is identically zero \cite{Rogawski, Clozel}.
 There are also examples where the growth is nontrivial \cite{Kazhdan, Venkataramana}.
-In both families, the lattices can be chosen arithmetic.
+In both families, the lattices can be chosen to be arithmetic.

 \begin{qtn} Let $M$ be the quotient of $\bbB^n$ by a congruence arithmetic lattice, $n \ge 2$, and $\{M_j\}$ a family of congruence coverings.
 What are the possible growth types for $b_1(M_j)$ as a function of the covering degree? \end{qtn}